The Literary "Hall of James" 10 Favorite Fictional Characters List/Julie

 Julie of the Wolves 1st edition cover

-Julie is the youngest person entered in the J-List fictional literary characters top 10 rankings.
+Julie is the youngest person entered in the J-List literary fictional favorite characters top 10 rankings.
 She begins her journey alone on Alaska’s unmerciful tundra during the burgeoning stage in life that is 13 years of age.
 She arrives triumphant but disillusioned at the end of her travels still not having reached her 14th birthday.

 The calendar designates Julie as a girl, but she displayed the mettle that renders one worthy of being called a woman.
 Miyax, as she is known in her native Eskimo tongue marched out of the lush landscape of a well-trained cadet into the rugged terrain occupied by a battle seasoned soldier inside of one year.
 She did this by applying her father’s teaching of traditional ways while among the wolves.